zhollosy/controlShapeManager/README.md

-## Demo Control shape manager for Maya
+## Control shape manager for Maya
-*This repo is used for demonstration purposes, to be followed along with in this blog post*
+*This repo initially was created for demonstration purposes, to be followed along with in this blog post*

 http://bindpose.com/creating-maya-control-shape-manager